derailed/k9s/README.md

    ```

 * Archlinux (AUR)

-  K9s is available in the Arch User Repository under the name [k9s-bin](https://aur.archlinux.org/packages/k9s-bin/), you can install it with your favourite AUR helper like so:
+  K9s is available in the Arch User Repository under the name [k9s-bin](https://aur.archlinux.org/packages/k9s-bin/), you can install it with your favorite AUR helper like so:

   ```shell
   yay -S k9s-bin